 - 1. Failure to satisfactorily complete a nursing course after two attempts; - 2.
 Failure of more than one professional nursing course; - 3.
 Failure to remove probationary status within one calendar year; - 4.
-Irresponsible attendance or irresponsible performance/behavior at any time while enrolled in the program; - 5.
-Failure to meet any special conditions required by the College Scholastic Policy and Admissions (SPA) Committee for the student's continuation in the program. - 6.
-Failure to complete the program within the time limitations outlined in the sections that follow, unless granted an extension by the SPA Committee. - 7.
-A student may be excluded from the College of Nursing for unsafe practice and/or unethical conduct in the program even without having been previously warned.
+Failure to meet any special conditions required by the College Scholastic Policy and Admissions (SPA) Committee for the student's continuation in the program. - 5.
+Failure to complete the program within the time limitations outlined in the sections that follow, unless granted an extension by the SPA Committee. - 6.
+Unsafe or unprofessional behavior.
+(See policy on page 33.)